websanco/liferay-learn/docs/commerce/latest/en/developer-guide/order-management/implementing-a-custom-order-rule.md

     :lines: 1-27
 ```

-The JSP contains one input field to accept the minimum quantity for the order rule.
-It is retrieved through the display context and evaluated inside the custom order rule.
+The JSP contains one input field to accept the minimum quantity for the Order Rule.
+It is retrieved through the display context and evaluated inside the custom Order Rule.
 The display context uses the utility class and fetches the field using the `minimum-quantity` name from the type settings configuration.
 The `getMinimumQuantity()` method retrieves the existing value, if any.

 ## Conclusion

 Congratulations!
-You now know the basics for implementing the `COREntryType` interface, and have added a new order rule to Liferay Commerce.
+You now know the basics for implementing the `COREntryType` interface, and have added a new Order Rule to Liferay Commerce.